Galadri

 Estimated vehicle fields

 Fields prefixed with est_ are intentionally approximate.
-They are usually written by the agent as ballpark values from the make, model, year, powertrain, and any major condition clues.
+They are usually written by the agent or filled from conservative make and model defaults during vehicle creation when omitted.
 They are meant for quick UI reference, not as authoritative vendor lookups, telemetry, or personalized total cost accounting.

 GET/v1/vehicles